 Youth Homelessness Prevention

 Our goal is to ensure safe and stable housing for all young people across the state of Washington so that they may thrive in the short and long term regardless of their location, age, race, ethnicity, neurodiversity, disability, gender identity or sexual orientation.
 Learn more about the root causes of youth homelessness, prevention programs in Washington state and early recommendations here.
+The final strategic plan on the prevention youth and young adult housing instability can found here.

 Co-design with lived experts